Find Senior Cooperative Housing Near You

 Residents of a senior cooperative own and operate their community through a Board of Directors elected by and from the residents.

-Rather than obtaining outside financing as in the case of a condo, you pay a monthly fee to a master mortgage.
-One monthly fee covers the “mortgage” payment, taxes, insurance, utilities, cable TV, maintenance, and a reserve.
+Rather than obtaining outside financing, as in the case of senior living condos, you pay a monthly fee to a master mortgage.
+One monthly fee covers the “mortgage” payment, taxes, insurance, utilities, cable TV, maintenance, and a reserve for future upkeep of the property and grounds.

 All residents have one vote regardless of the size of their home.
 All residents are owners, unlike some condos.
 This means there is likely more pride taken in their community.